avaneev/r8brain-free-src/README.md

 The library is able to process signal of any scale and loudness: it is not limited to just a "usual" -1.0 to 1.0 range.

-By defining the R8B_IPP 1 configuration macro it is possible to enable IPP front-end for FFT functions, instead of Ooura FFT.
-IPP makes sample rate conversion faster by 18% in average.
+By defining the R8B_IPP 1 configuration macro it is possible to enable Intel IPP front-end for FFT functions, instead of Ooura FFT.
+IPP makes sample rate conversion faster by 23% in average.

 If a larger initial processing delay and a very minor sample timing error are not an issue, for the most efficiency you can define these macros in